H-Studio logo

 If your revenue is stagnating despite "good" conversion rates, or teams argue over what the data says, bad tracking is likely costing you money invisibly.
 We analyze your event model, attribution, product vs marketing separation, GDPR risks, and data ownership.

 We build data engineering and analytics pipelines that give you ownership over your data and the flexibility to answer real business questions.
 For growth analytics and BI dashboards, we create dashboards that founders can actually act on.
-For privacy-first tracking, we implement server-side analytics that comply with GDPR while preserving insight quality.
+For privacy-first tracking, we implement server-side analytics designed around GDPR requirements while preserving insight quality.

 Start Your Audit